I don’t write code by hand anymore. And no, I’m not exaggerating.

 Here’s where Claude Code becomes truly powerful.

 The CLAUDE.md file is a Markdown file at the root of your project that onboards Claude onto your codebase.
-Every time you start a Claude session in that directory, the contents of this file are injected into context automatically.
+Every time you start a Claude session in that directory, the contents of this file are injected into context automatically - the official memory documentation covers the full loading order.

 Think of it as writing instructions for a new developer joining your team - except this developer has perfect memory and follows instructions precisely.